Jakebobs/deploy-vue/VuePagesTutorial/finish.md

-# You have now completed the tutorial on setting up a github pages app using vue.
+# You have now completed the tutorial on setting up a GitHub pages app using Vue.